joaovgouveia/pypic/README.md

-# PyPic - Python Image Editor
+# PyPic - Python Image Editor - V 0.1
 > A, simple, terminal based, photo editor in python.

 ## How to setup